Cindy597/msan622/homework1/README.md

 In addition to change the size and color of all text elements in the plot as plot1, I also changed the color of axis.text to red, to highlight the movie type and count numbers.

-Plot3: Produced a multi-line chart from the eu dataset with time shown on the x-axis and price on the y-axis
+Plot3: Used the genre column in the movies dataset to generate a small-multiples scatterplot using the facet_wrap() function such that budget is shown on the x-axis and rating is shown on the y-axis

 ![IMAGE](hw1-multiples.png)

-Plot4:
+Plot4: Produced a multi-line chart from the eu dataset with time shown on the x-axis and price on the y-axis

 ![IMAGE](hw1-multiline.png)